Overall Population

 Figures may not sum up due to rounding.

-Chart 1: Total Population by residency status, as of June 2024
+Chart 1: Total population by residency status, as at June[2]

 Source: Department of Statistics